 All resources are free to use, adapt, and share.
-While this month is often referred to in different ways (Asian Pacific American Heritage Month/APAHM, Asian American and Pacific Islander Heritage Month, AANHPI Month, and others), we believe what matters most is that students see themselves reflected in the curriculum and that all students gain a more robust understanding of American history.
+While May is often referred to in different ways (Asian Pacific American Heritage Month/APAHM, AAPI Heritage Month, AANHPI Month, and others), we believe what matters most is that students see themselves reflected in the curriculum and that all students gain a more robust understanding of American history.